redhat-cop/monitoring/prometheus/generic/setup-bind-exporter/README.md

 setup-node-exporter
 =========

 This role will instantiate a bind-exporter container on targeted hosts.
 The statistics page has to be enabled and available locally on targeted hosts.

 Requirements
 ------------

 Docker must be available and running on the targeted hosts.
+The statistics page has to be enabled and available locally on targeted hosts.
+The docs about stats page are available here: https://kb.isc.org/docs/aa-01123

 Role Variables
 --------------